yairdyule/github-intro/README.md

 * __Repository__ (affectionately: Repo): A place for all of your project's code to go.

 Go ahead and navigate on over to 'tutorial.md'

+# Review
+git clone [cloneurl] - This will allow you to clone the repo that you would like to access and work with.

+git add [filename] - This will allow you to add the file to your next commit.

+git commit m [message] - This will allow you to commit your new changes.
+Note: The [message] portioin in your commit command is pretty useful.
+You can add descriptions of exactly what changes were made.
+This makes it easier to look back on commits and figure out what each commit did.

+git push origin master - This will push your commits to the main branch.